 In Armstrong’s official 2005 biography First Man: The Life of Neil A. Armstrong, he states in his own words that the conversion rumours are false.

 “I have found that many organizations claim me as a member, for which I am not a member, and a lot of different families — Armstrong families and others — make connections, many of which don’t exist.
 So many people identify with the success of Apollo.
 The claim about my becoming a Muslim is just an extreme version of people inevitably telling me they know somebody whom I might know.”

-Later on he explicitly denied these rumours during a visit to Malaysia, explicitly deny that there was any truth behind the claim that he also heard the Muslim call to prayer on the moon, and the transcript and audio of the moon landing itself contradict the claim that “strange” sounds or words were ever heard.
+Later on, he explicitly denied these rumours during a visit to Malaysia, as well as the theories that he heard the Muslim call to prayer on the moon.
+The transcripts and audio of the moon landing itself contradict the claim that “strange” sounds or words were ever heard.

 There is enough empirical evidence to disprove this ridiculous hoax; it is time it is killed off.